< Back to Leadership Vacancies

 - A strong background in curriculum leadership, particularly within an IB PYP context.

-- Prior experience as a primary administrator, preferably as a Principal in an international setting.
+- Prior experience as a primary administrator is preferred, possibly as a Principal in an international setting.

 - An advanced degree in education/pedagogy (e.g. educational leadership, curriculum and instruction, instructional technology).